spcourse/python/en/main_function/index.md

 # Main function

-In python it is considered good practice to define a `main()` function as a starting point for executing you code.
+In python it is considered good practice to define a `main()` function as a starting point for executing your code.
 For example:

     def main():
         text = "For sale: baby shoes, never worn."